- Help for teens, adults, couples & families.

 - Family therapy to to help with effective communication & other relationship issues

-- Help with sexual orientation counseling, coming out, LGBT issues, issues of discrimination
+- Sexual orientation counseling, coming out, LGBT issues, bisexuality, and issues of discrimination

 - Parenting support for single parents, couples & co-parenting exs to help with effective communication & conflict

-- Couples therapy, understanding the unique needs of LGBT couples & non-traditional couples, including helping with relationship issues, effective communication, boundaries, connection & intimacy
+- Couples therapy, understanding the unique needs of LGBT couples & non-traditional and non-monogamous couples, including helping with relationship issues, effective communication, boundaries, connection & intimacy

 - Using many different approaches to help you & your family make sense of what is going on & what to do about it